Buyer Enablement 101: What it is and how to do it

 Train your sales team to help, not just sell

 If your product isn’t a good fit for a prospect, your sales team shouldn’t sell it to them.
-Create a helpfulness culture that encourages your sales team to give prospects the best advice, even if it means not closing a deal.
+Create a helpful culture that encourages your sales team to give prospects the best advice, even if it means not closing a deal.
 If another product meets their needs more readily, recommend it.
 You’ll get word-of-mouth marketing when they talk about what an honest and excellent sales experience you provided.

-Care about your customers time
+Care about your customer’s time

 If your customers would prefer to self-service and buy on their own, even after going through the sales cycle, you should let them.
 Don’t force them to wait to buy your product just so that a human can get credit for the sale.
-Empower them to move as quickly or as slowly as they’d like to, and make sure that your sales team is always running on the customer’s time.
+Empower buyers to move as quickly or as slowly as they’d like to, and make sure that your sales team is always running on the customer’s time.

 Stop pitching, start enabling

 When you enable your buyers, you make the sales process easier on both sides.
 Your sales team will have to do less work to convince the rest of the decision-makers of your product’s value.
 Your buyer will have to do less work to uncover information that will be most helpful for them in their decision-making.
 With less effort all around, the sales cycles will go more quickly and smoothly, freeing up your team to put even more effort into the deals they are trying to close.

 Buying a product should be easy.
 Implementing buyer enablement processes into your sales cycle is one of the best things that you can do to turn prospects into happy customers.